Bill Stumpf: Biography

 Stumpf was born in St. Louis, Missouri.
 His father died when he was 13, and his mother, a gerontology nurse, relocated the family to Winona, Minnesota, to be near her family.

 He served in the U.S. Navy and then earned a bachelor's in industrial design from the University of Illinois at Urbana-Champaign, and a master's in environmental design from the University of Wisconsin–Madison.

 Stumpf's association with Herman Miller began in 1970 when he joined the staff of the Herman Miller Research Corporation.
 After establishing his own firm in 1972, Stumpf created the Ergon chair, the first ergonomic work chair.
-Later, in collaboration with Don Chadwick, he produced the groundbreaking Equa and iconic Aeron chairs.
-He also was principal designer for the Ethospace system.
+Later, in collaboration with Don Chadwick, he designed the Equa and Aeron chairs, the latter of which is in the collection of the Museum of Modern Art and was included in Pirouette: Turning Points in Design, an exhibition featuring "widely recognized design icons [...] highlighting pivotal moments in design history."
+He was also the principal designer for the Ethospace system.

 Stumpf's death at age 70 was attributed to complications from abdominal surgery.
 He was married to Sharon Stumpf, and has five grandchildren: Gabriella, Erin, Max, David and Julia.